dropbox/changes/docs/contributing.rst

     class PlanIndexAPIView(APIView):
         def get(self):
+            results = Plan.query.order_by(Plan.label.asc())[:10]

+            # while respond() can serialize for you, we use this for illustration
+            # purposes
-            queryset = Plan.query.order_by(Plan.label.asc())
+            data = self.serialize(results)

-            return self.paginate(queryset)
+            return self.respond(data, serialize=False)

 There's no real surprises here if you've ever written Python.
-We're using SQLAlchemy to query the ``Plan`` table, and we're returning a paginated response.
+We're using SQLAlchemy to query the ``Plan`` table, and we're returning a simple result of ten plans.

-There are a couple of things happening under the hood here:
+There are two things happening here:

-- ``paginate`` is actually aware that we're passing it a queryset and its returning a ``Link`` header with any applicable paging data.
-Of note, our plan list example above isn't actually handling pagination correctly.

-- ``paginate`` actually calls out to ``respond`` eventually, which will then call out to our default serializers.
-Serializers exist to automatically transform certain types into native Python objects, which then eventually get coerced to JSON.
+- We're serializing the list of Plans using the default registered serializer (dig into the `serializer https://github.com/dropbox/changes/blob/master/changes/api/serializer/models/plan.py>`_ to see what this does.)

+- ``respond()`` is then going to return an HTTP response object, with a 200 status code any required headers, as well as eventually encode our Python object into JSON.

-And of course, we absolutely require integration tests for every endpoint:
+And of course, we absolutely require integration tests for every endpoint, which live in `test_plan_index.py <https://github.com/dropbox/changes/blob/master/tests/changes/api/test_plan_index.py>`_:

 ::